danielfspencer/blizzard-4/manual/docs/programming/compiled_language.md

 + **repeat** [number]

 **NOTE this is not for general use, only for unrolling performance-critical loops.** Repeat a block of code the specified number of times.
 This causes the compiler to emit the contained commands *number* times.
 Therefore large numbers will result in very large program sizes.
+As declarations cannot be repeated in the same scope, `repeat` blocks cannot contain declarations.
 Also, *number* must be static and known at compile time.

 ```javascript
 def shift_right(u16 start = 6144, u16 end = 7167)